plenoptic-org/plenoptic/docs/user_guide/reproduce/synthesizing_adversarial_examples/adversarial_examples_metamer.md

 po.plot.synthesis_status(met);
 ```

+It looks like the representation error has converged and yet the synthesized metamer still looks similar to the original image.
+It doesn't look like there are any hotspots in the error, either spatially or in a specific channel.
+However, we can't tell what the classification is from this plot.
+We will investigate that in the next section.

++++

 ## Visualizing the adversarial image

 First let us visualize the category probabilities of the original, target, and adversarial images using the same stem plots of categorization probability that we used above.